RidwanAz/Darey.io_Devops_Project/Understanding Client Servre Architecture With MySQL As RDBMS/project_5.md

 #### Step 7: Configure MySQL server to Allow Connections From Remote Hosts.
 i.
 Edit mysql server configuration file

-    sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
+    sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf

 ii.
 Replace ‘127.0.0.1’ to ‘0.0.0.0’ like this:

-From mysql client Linux Server connect remotely to mysql server Database Engine without using SSH.
-You must use the mysql utility to perform this action.
+In the mysqlserver configuration file, replace 127.0.0.1’ to ‘0.0.0, then save and close the file

+#### Step 8: Connecting To Mysql Server From Mysql Client

+i.
+Connect to mysql server from mysql client

+    mysql -udarey -h <mysql_server_ipaddress> -p password

-Check that you have successfully connected to a remote MySQL server and can perform SQL queries:
+ii.
+Check that you have successfully connected to a remote MySQL server and can perform SQL queries

 Client connection to mysql

-Show database

-Show databases;

-show database
+    show databases;

 If you see an output similar to the below image, then you have successfully completed this project – you have deloyed a fully functional MySQL Client-Server set up.